Wilsons Promontory Lightstation (Wilsons Promontory National Park)

 Standing 100m above the wild waters of Bass Strait Wilsons Promontory Lightstation is accessed by hikers either as a dedicated destination 20km from Telegraph Saddle Carpark or as part of the iconic Southern Circuit.
 Overnight visitors are welcomed with a touch of unexpected luxury in a location which feels a million miles from home.

 Visitor Tips: You will need to be self sufficient as there are no supplies available at the Lightstation.
 All rubbish must be carried out.
-Blanket and doona hire available or bring your own sleeping bag or linen.
+Bring your own sleeping bag or linen.
 Advanced bookings are essential.

 How to get there